sassoftware/viya4-monitoring-kubernetes/v4m-container/README.md

 docker build --no-cache -t v4m .
 ```

-The Docker image `v4m` will contain Helm, kubectl, and other executables needed to run the Viya Monitoring for Kubernetes deployment.
+The Docker image `v4m` will contain Helm, kubectl, and other executables needed to run the Viya Monitoring for Kubernetes scripts.

 ### Kubeconfig File